facundobianco/scripts/README.md

 For activate one screen output (LVDS or HDMI).
 Also, it resizes some X11 applications.

+### browser

+This script should be use with [URxvt's url-select](https://github.com/muennich/urxvt-perls#url-select).
+It opens URL videos in [mpv](https://mpv.io), URL images in [feh](https://feh.finalrewind.org), otherwise, Firefox is the default application.

+Based on solution from [urxvt-perls' issues](https://github.com/muennich/urxvt-perls/issues/67#issuecomment-156712325).

 ### capture

 Takes an screenshot for the whole screen or an specific X11 window.
 For